edgeofmagic/imgmatch/README.md

 ```` bash
 $ imgmatch
 ````
-When there are no command arguments, **imgmatch** creates a subdirectory named 'matches' in the current working directory:
+When there are no command arguments, **imgmatch** searches for duplicate images (JPEG, BMP, or PNG) in the current working directory.
+If any duplicates are found, imgmatch creates a subdirectory named 'matches' in the current working
+directory:
 ```` bash
 $ ls
 aardvark.jpg